 - There are almost all premium services available.
 Yes, all of the premium features are present on the Private Domain Name System server.
 For instance, it might combine dynamic DNS (DDNS) and secondary DNS.

 - It prevents DNS hijacking.
 A Private DNS server secures your DNS requests by encrypting all of your internet data.
 This implies that nobody can snoop on you or covertly direct you to a dangerous website.

 - Extra DNS records and zones.
 As many DNS zones and DNS records as your server can accommodate will be supported.
-You will have access to every DNS record you require (A, AAA, SOA, PTR, MX, TXT, CNAME, etc.).
+You will have access to every DNS record you require (A, AAA, SOA, PTR, MX, TXT, CAA, CNAME, etc.).

 - A Private DNS server could be entirely devoted to responding to requests for the company’s internal resources.
 Network administrators can set up networks and servers to deliver the most outstanding performance possible for each application.

 How do you set up a Private DNS server?

 It is simple to set up your own Private Domain Name System server.
 However, the technique differs depending on your device (computer, smartphone, Operating System, etc.).
 To summarize, you must configure a DNS address on your device to activate Private DNS.
 Furthermore, direct connections to a third DNS server with DoT or DoH capabilities would be ideal.